AckeeCZ/petrus/docs/api.md

     });
     const { user, tokens } = response;

-    yield put(actions.setUserWithTokens(user, tokens));
+    yield put(setUserWithTokens(user, tokens));
 }
 ```

 ##### Notes

-If you dispatch this action when a user is already logged in:

--   the `logout` action will be dispatched - therefore the auth session will ended (`AUTH_SESSION_END`)
+If you dispatch this action when a user is already logged in, the `logoutRequest` action will be first dispatched and then the flow will continue as usual.
--   only then the `setUserWithTokens` action will be processed as usual

-#### `verifyAccessTokenAvailability(void)`
+#### `checkAccessTokenExpiration()`

-This action will trigger a saga that checks if access token is expired.
-If so, the token will be refreshed.
+This action will trigger a saga that checks if the access token is expired.
+If so, tokens are going to be refreshed.

 ---